rusthon/Rusthon/src/jstranslator.md

 		return '/*globals: %s */' %','.join(node.names)

 	def visit_Assign(self, node):
-		# XXX: I'm not sure why it is a list since, mutiple targets are inside a tuple
 		target = node.targets[0]
 		if isinstance(target, Tuple):
 			raise NotImplementedError('target tuple assignment should have been transformed to flat assignment by python_to_pythonjs.py')